In this article, we will look at the stair climber benefits to help you decide if stair climber workouts are for you.

 What are the Two Types of Stair Climber?

-There are two types of stair climber.
+There are two types of stair climber machine.
 This includes the ones with pedals which are often known as steppers.
 Then there’s the StairMaster or step mill, which has a rolling set of stairs.
 Both can provide a very effective workout, but steppers are usually a lot cheaper to buy.

 Next, we will look at the top 10 Stair Climber benefits.